How to Expose Roots on Bonsai: A Simple Guide on Nebari

 When you cut off the vertical roots of the tree it will grow lateral roots regardless of whether you place the tree on a hard surface.

-In the second method, we partially block the nutrient supply of the tree by tightly wrapping copper wire around the base of the tree. as the nutrient supply reduces the tree will try to solve this problem by growing lateral roots above that copper wire.
+In the second method, we partially block the nutrient supply of the tree by tightly wrapping copper wire around the base of the tree.
+As the nutrient supply reduces the tree will try to solve this problem by growing lateral roots above that copper wire.
 As the plant grows more there will be more lateral roots

 Essentials of a good Nebari: